Palin COVID-19 tests delay libel trial against NY Times

-NEW YORK (AP) — An unvaccinated Sarah Palin tested positive for COVID-19 Monday, forcing a postponement of the start of a trial in her libel lawsuit against The New York Times
+NEW YORK (AP) — An unvaccinated former Alaska Gov. Sarah Palin tested positive for COVID-19 Monday, forcing a postponement of a trial in her libel lawsuit against The New York Times.

-The former Alaska governor's positive test was announced in court just as jury selection was set to begin at a federal courthouse in New York City.
+The Republican's positive test was announced in court just as jury selection was set to begin at a federal courthouse in New York City.

 Palin claims the Times damaged her reputation with an opinion piece penned by its editorial board that falsely asserted her political rhetoric helped incite the 2011 shooting of then-Arizona U.S. Rep. Gabby Giffords.
 The newspaper has conceded the initial wording of the editorial was flawed, but not in an intentional or reckless way that made it libelous.